MIT-Emerging-Talent/ET6-foundations-group-15/collaboration/learning_goals.md

 - Become proficient in using Git and GitHub to enhance my knowledge and potential in writing and reviewing code.
 - Enhance problem-solving skills by collaboration with team.

+### **Norbert**

+- Master the principles of documenting and testing, with a focus on Test-Driven Development (TDD).
+- Enhance proficiency in Python programming and deepen understanding of its concepts.